thomaspernet/DataAnalysisPy/README.md

-If the number of category e in the low dimension variable is not too large, we can see how large the difference is with the next plot. the x-axis plots the average of the continuous variable and the y-axis plots it's rank.
+If the number of category in the low dimension variable is not too considerable, we can see how large the difference is with the next plot.
+The x-axis plots the average of the continuous variable and the y-axis plots it's rank.
 If the dots are widely spread, it implies a large difference both within high dimensional groups and low dimensional groups